The Complete Ecommerce SEO Guide for Beginners

 Chewy's premium food product listings

-So, this site structure isn’t just ideal for UX—it’s great for SEO too.
+This site structure isn’t just ideal for UX—it’s great for SEO too.
 Because it makes it easier for search engines to crawl your entire site.

 A great way to achieve this structure is by connecting your homepage to category pages.
 And then connecting category pages to individual pages on your site.